Lemony Corn Cake with Foraged Dandelion flowers

 CAKE INGREDIENTS

-• 1/2 – 2 cup packed dark brown sugar or confectioners sugar
+• 1/2 – 2 cups brown sugar or confectioners sugar

 • 4 large eggs

-• 1 cup oil with a light taste (I used coconut oil)
+• 1 cup oil (I used coconut oil)

 • 3/4 cup smooth unsweetened apple sauce